trsong/trsong.github.io/_posts/2020-11-01-DailyQuestionsAug.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Nov 5, 2020 \[Easy\] Maximum Subarray Sum
+---
+> **Question:** You are given a one dimensional array that may contain both positive and negative integers, find the sum of contiguous subarray of numbers which has the largest sum.
+>
+> For example, if the given array is `[-2, -5, 6, -2, -3, 1, 5, -6]`, then the maximum subarray sum is 7 as sum of `[6, -2, -3, 1, 5]` equals 7
+>
+> Solve this problem with Divide and Conquer as well as DP separately.

 ### Nov 4, 2020 \[Easy\] Largest Path Sum from Root To Leaf
 ---
 > **Question:** Given a binary tree, find and return the largest path from root to leaf.